-The coincidence between the decline in inequality and poverty and the rise of the Left in Latin America raises the following questions: Does the evolution of inequality and poverty in a particular country differ with the political orientation of the governing regime?
-Do the trends in poverty and inequality or the rates at which they change differ in countries that are currently governed by the Left, as opposed to those that are not?
-Are there significant differences in the evolution of inequality and poverty in countries governed by the populist versus the social democratic Left?
-Using descriptive statistics and the preliminary results of econometric analysis, the purpose of this paper is to answer these three questions.
+the rates at which they change differ in countries that are currently governed by the left, as opposed to those that are not?
+Are there significant differences in the evolution of inequality and poverty in countries governed by the populist versus the social democratic left?
+Using descriptive statistics and the preliminary results of econometric analysis, this paper aims to answer these three questions.

-This paper is organized into five sections.
+The paper is organized into five sections.
 The first section presents a brief overview of inequality and poverty in Latin America compared to other regions of the world.
-The second section is on data, indicators and methods used in the analysis.
-The third section discusses the relationship between type of regime and the evolution of inequality and poverty in a particular country before and after the Left came to power, and between countries under leftist and non-leftist governments.
+The second section is on data, indicators, and methods used in the analysis.
+The third section discusses the relationship between type of regime and the evolution of inequality and poverty in a particular country before and after the left came to power, and between countries under leftist and non-leftist governments.
 The fourth section summarizes the preliminary results of the econometric analysis.
-The fifth session provides conclusions.
+The fifth section offers conclusions.